jonathanschimpf/peterson-recipecollection/static/scan-content/Meat - Roast Loin of Pork with Fennel.md

-Roast Loin of Pork with Fennel

-Cook Time: 1 hr 20 min Level: Intermediate Yield: 8 servings
+Cook Time: 1 hr 20 min  •  Level: Intermediate  •  Yield: 8 servings

-Ingredients
-2 cloves garlic, minced
-Salt and freshly ground black pepper, plus 1 tablespoon kosher salt 1 tablespoon fresh thyme leaves
-1/4 cup Dijon mustard
-1 (3-pound) boneless pork loin, trimmed and tied
-3 small fennel bulbs, tops removed
-6 carrots, peeled, and thickly sliced diagonally
-10 small potatoes (red or white-skinned), cut in quarters 2 yellow onions, thickly sliced
-4 tablespoons good olive oil
-4 tablespoons unsalted butter, melted
+Ingredients: 2 cloves garlic, minced  •  Salt and freshly ground black pepper, plus 1 tablespoon kosher salt  •  1 tablespoon fresh thyme leaves  •  1/4 cup Dijon mustard  •  1 (3-pound) boneless pork loin, trimmed and tied  •  3 small fennel bulbs, tops removed  •  6 carrots, peeled, and thickly sliced diagonally  •  10 small potatoes (red or white-skinned), cut in quarters  •  2 yellow onions, thickly sliced  •  4 tablespoons good olive oil  •  4 tablespoons unsalted butter, melted

-Directions

-Preheat the oven to 425 degrees F.
+Directions: Preheat the oven to 425 degrees F.

 With a mortar and pestle, or in a food processor fitted with a steel blade, grind together the garlic, 1 tablespoon salt, and thyme leaves.
 Add the mustard.
 Spread the mixture over the loin of pork and allow it to sit at room temperature for at least 30 minutes.